grinnell-cs/csc151-images/_eboards/eboard25.md

 (and it was just before break).

 I'll go over quiz 8, but not on the eboard.
 Take notes.

+Note: We use local bindings for (at least) two reasons:

+* They can make our code more efficient.
+* They can make our code more readable.

 Questions
 ---------